Guest starring squids and space shuttles.

 I’ve described a gasoline engine alongside an animation is of a diesel engine.
 Don’t worry, though.
 The only difference is that gasoline needs the spark but diesel just needs some heat from something called a glow plug.

 The piston’s linear motion is turned into circular motion with a crankshaft, like this:

-Engines have been developed and improved by humans for thousands of years.
+Engines have been developed and improved by humans for hundreds of years.
 Though energy sources and exact design may change, the underlying concept of turning power into motion probably won’t change anytime soon.

 Five hundred million years ago, baby squids had mastered the same skill that would take humans into space.

-If you learned something cool, or just think squids are cute, please consider supporting Mothfuzz!
+If you learned something cool, or just think squids are cute, please like this article and consider supporting Mothfuzz!